|ENDLESS PURSUIT OF PERFECTION

 |From 2000 until 5/24/10 Moorestown won 228 straight games versus N.J. teams.

-Moorestown has played in 13 straight NJ State TOC title games, a feat never accomplished in any sport. **The TOC winner is the true state champion regardless of school size.
+Moorestown played in 12 straight NJ State TOC title games, a feat never accomplished in any sport.
+MGLAX has played in 15 of the last 16 TOCs, winning 14. **The TOC winner is the true state champion regardless of school size.
 Recently, the NJSIAA has crowned four Group Champions who play for the TOC crown.
 Prior to this, the state crowned North and South A and B Champions, large and small schools respectively who played down to one final champion.
 Preceeding 2003, the NJ State Champion won every game regardless of school size and seedings were done purely by record.
 All have been acknowleded as the TOC Champion.

 From 2000 to present, Moorestown is 324-14.